QUICK TRAIL FACTS

 - Sights: views from several peaks

 Sunday River ski resort has created a system of well-marked hiking and mountain biking trails across its vast ski area.
-The trails encompass its eight peaks.
-For those who don’t want to hike from the mountain bottom, you can take a chairlift half way up, to Peak Lodge.
-I recommend you bring a print-out of the official map because it can be a bit difficult at times to follow the right way, considering you’re navigating a labyrinth of downhill ski trails.
+The trails encompass the summits of three major mountains — Barker Mountain, Black Mountain and Merrill Hill.
+I recommend you bring a print-out of the official ski trail map, or use a digital map, because it can at times be a bit difficult at times to follow the right route, considering you might be navigating a labyrinth of alpine ski trails.
+(Also the resort map uses a set of different names for its mountain peaks, which can cause slight bewilderment.)

-On the other side of the mountain, you can hike up to 3,093-foot Jordan Bowl, which is a beautiful spot to take in north and western views.
-Your options for ascending to this point are to take the steep 1.2-mile B Trail along a ski run, or the slightly more gradual but still arduous K Trail along the Western Traverse.
+Jordan Bowl: On the western other side of the mountain, you can hike up to 3,093-foot Jordan Bowl, which is a beautiful spot to take in north and western views.
+The options I found for hiking up to this point are to take the steep 1.2-mile B Trail along a ski run, or the slightly more gradual but still arduous K Trail along the Western Traverse.
 I chose to get the steep bit out of the way first.
 At least it’s short.

-Jordan Loop Trail — Starting from Jordan Hotel (or rather, behind the hotel, close to the fire pit), you can make a couple of loops, one of them a moderately easy ~1.25 loop that doesn’t gain too much elevation and mostly affords views through trees.
+Jordan Loop Trail: Starting from Jordan Hotel (or rather, behind the hotel, close to the fire pit), you can make a couple of loops, one of them a moderately easy ~1.25 hike that doesn’t gain too much elevation and mostly affords views through trees.
 The other is a ~2.5-mile moderately challenging loop to a platform with a lovely view west.
 You can also cut over via a spur trail to the ski slopes and hike to Jordan Bowl, for more great views.

 Directions: From Route 2 in Bethel, take Sunday River Road to the ski resort.
 You can pick up the hiking trails at any of the lodges or hotels.
 I began at Barker Lodge and Jordan Hotel, for instance, on two different days.
 All the trails are marked with a little hikers sign and their letter, or blazes.
 Perhaps the easiest place to begin is at the Grant Summit Hotel, since the trail starts at the far end of the parking lot.
 If you’re parking at Jordan Hotel, leave your vehicle in the guest parking lot, climb the stairs and head to the back of the hotel.
 The hotel staff is very friendly, though, if you pop in and say you’re hiking, they’ll direct you through the hotel and out to the fire pit, where you’ll see a little hiker sign indicating the trail.